-- No person may manufacture, import, advertise, sell or present any food item or beverage containing a non-nutritive sweetener for human consumption unless the product is "specified for special dietary usage"; - It is not permissible to add non-nutritive sweeteners in any food or beverage to be consumed by infants or children; - Non-nutritive sweeteners, including saccharin and cyclamates, may be used in low-calorie, dietary foods/beverages; - It is against the law to use Potassium Bromate as a flour improver for bread.
-Manufacturers are to use Ascorbic Acid as food additive; - Effective July 1, 2005, all salts manufactured in Ghana or imported must be iodized.
-Although iodated salts are being sold on the market this regulation is yet to be fully implemented; and - It is mandatory for all wheat flour and vegetable oils imported or locally produced in Ghana to be fortified with micro nutrients effective February 1, 2010 (Gazette No. 92).
+- No person may manufacture, import, advertise, sell or present any food item or beverage containing a non-nutritive sweetener for human consumption unless the product is "specified for special dietary usage"; - It is not permissible to add non-nutritive sweeteners to any food or beverage to be consumed by infants or children; - Non-nutritive sweeteners, including saccharin and cyclamates, may be used in low-calorie, dietary foods/beverages; - It is against the law to use Potassium Bromate as a flour improver for bread.
+Manufacturers are to use Ascorbic Acid as a food additive; - It is mandatory for all wheat flour and vegetable oils imported or locally produced in Ghana to be fortified with micro nutrients effective February 1, 2010 (Gazette No. 92); - All dairy products containing melamine, including baby formula, are banned in Ghana; - Effective July 1, 2005, all salts manufactured in Ghana or imported must be iodized.
+Although iodized salts are being sold on the market this regulation is yet to be fully implemented.